 Abstract: Without direct access to the minds of other individuals, we must infer the mental states and intentions of those around us.
 The extent to which we conclude, then, that a person acted intentionally and is thus responsible for the outcome of a situation can have profound consequences.
 The proposed experiments will investigate how perspective (visual and written) influences perceptions of intentionality and responsibility for same-race and other-race targets.

 Corey Cook, University of Washington Tacoma: Existential Threat and Climate Change

 Abstract: Terror management theory proposes that awareness of death gives rise to existential terror that is assuaged by embracing worldviews that provide a sense of participation in a meaningful universe.
 We propose that pervasive denial of evidence of global climate change stems, in part, from the existential threat posed by uncontrollable global warming.
-We will test the effects of mortality salience on denial of evidence of global warming, framed either positively or as a dire warning.
+We will test the effects of mortality salience on the denial of evidence of global warming, framed either positively or as a dire warning.

 Nilanjana Dasgupta, University of Massachusetts: Liberty or Security?
 Americans' reactions to criticism about U.S. national security policies when under threat

 Abstract: Openness to dissent and criticism is important for democracy.
-Our research investigates circumstances that make Americans open to, versus defensive about, criticism directed at their nation by testing how (1) the critic's social identity and (2) presence or absence of national threat influences reactions to group-directed criticism.
-Because critical opinions can elicit defensiveness, the broader goal of this work is to uncover how to open people's mind to different opinions even if they initially disagree.
+Our research investigates circumstances that make Americans open to, versus defensive about, criticism directed at their nation by testing how (1) the critic's social identity and (2) the presence or absence of national threat influences reactions to group-directed criticism.
+Because critical opinions can elicit defensiveness, the broader goal of this work is to uncover how to open people's minds to different opinions even if they initially disagree.

 Katherine Goldey, St. Edward's University: The Mental Winner Effect: Effects of Imagined Victory and Defeat on Testosterone